-Download Guide for iOS & Android Device Users
+Download Guide for Computers, iOS & Android Device Users

-If you find that when you click on the download like inside your email that the file opens and plays in your browser window, simply “right-click and save as” to save the file to your computer, or click the download symbol next to the player, as seen in the screenshot below (right-hand side):
+If you find that when you click on the download link inside your email or inside your account that the file opens and plays in your browser window, simply “right-click and save as” to save the file to your computer, or click the download symbol next to the player, as seen in the screenshot below (right-hand side):

 How to Download .mp3 Files to an Android Phone/Tablet